 Share and share alike

 If you don’t already have a hit list of communities or pages in your industry that inspire you, use this as an opportunity to find some.
 Simply share the content you find on those pages which is relevant to your community.
 Sorted.

 Hero your community

 Your community might be already engaging with your page with brilliant questions or content.
 You can answer their question or comment on their post – but why not also hero it as it’s own unique piece of content?

-Drawing on your Canva wizardry, create beautiful quote image to both ask and answer their question in an engaging graphic.
+Drawing on your Canva wizardry (affiliate link), create beautiful quote image to both ask and answer their question in an engaging graphic.
 As a bonus flow-on effect, this helps build community because you’re acknowledging and celebrating your community.
 Two birds with one stone.
 Nice!

 Quote ‘em up